 Where to buy: The most common variety of Chinese black vinegar in the states is Chinkiang black vinegar (affiliate link) from Southern China (you might also find it sold as Zhenjiang).
 Itโs very affordable and can be purchased at East Asian grocery stores or line.

 Substitute: Canโt find it, or need to avoid even small amounts of gluten?
-Use rice vinegar or Shaoxing wine (Chinese black vinegar is usually fermented with grains). ย
+Use rice vinegar (Chinese black vinegar is usually fermented with grains). ย

 Spices